+Note: In the puncturing patterns in the above table, a ‘1’ denotes a non-punctured sub-channel and an ‘x’ denotes a punctured sub-channel.
+The puncturing granularity for 80MHz and 160MHz PPDU bandwidths is 20MHz, and the puncturing granularity for 320MHz PPDU bandwidth is 40MHz.

 The U-SIG field for an EHT TB PPDU contains the fields listed in Table 34-19 (U-SIG field of an EHT TB PPDU).